 Most of the home care business earn well in today’s era.
 It is assumed that home care businesses would rise as the need for the non-medical caregiver would surge in upcoming years.

-Setting up a non-medical home care startup could be a perfect business option, especially in the coming years.
+Setting up non-medical home care startups can be a perfect business option, especially in the coming years.
 The baby boomer generation would soon be requiring care, which depicts the high demand for caregivers.

 Typically, the cost to run a non-skilled private duty home care is about $40,000 – $80,000 while the cost ranges $60,000 to $100,000 for licensed non-medical home care.
 On the other hand, the Medicare-certified agencies may cost around $150,000 to $350,000.